-- 1. Detailed status of the recovery activities this week to restore operations is listed below. - On day 104, during a 3.2 hour support with the 34m station DSS-26 using the 80 KW transmitter to minimize 70m contentions, 320 commands were transmitted during the support.
-No carrier was detected by the DSN station after attempting to power on the TWTA for 30 minutes.
-Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off.
+- 1. Detailed status of the recovery activities this week to restore operations is listed below. - On day 226, during a 3.2 hour support with DSS-14, command uplink was delayed 33 minutes to recalibrate the transmitter.
+This anomaly resulted in the loss of 3 command segments.
+A total of 259 commands were transmitted during the support.
+See DR #G118356 for more information.

-- On day 105, during a 4.5 hour support with DSS-14, 480 commands were transmitted during the support.
 No carrier was detected by either the DSN station or the radio science receiver team after attempting to power on the TWTA for 30 minutes.
-Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off. - On day 106, during a 6.5 hour support with DSS-14, 700 commands were transmitted during the support.
+Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off. - On day 228, during a 3.7 hour support with DSS-43, 380 commands were transmitted during the support.
 No carrier was detected by either the DSN station or the radio science receiver team after attempting to power on the TWTA for 30 minutes.
+Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off. - On day 230, during a 3.75 hour support with DSS-43, 380 commands were transmitted during the support.
+No carrier was detected by either the DSN station or the radio science receiver team after attempting to power on the TWTA for 30 minutes.
 Transitioned to battery recovery operations for the remainder of the support which consists of repeatedly sweeping a 4 kHz uplink range and sending commands for IEM switched power and PDU 1553 interface bus off. - 2.
 The Behind loss of communication anomaly occurred on October 1, 2014.
 Post superior solar conjunction, recovery operations resumed on November 30, 2015.
 By implementing the NASA Failure Review Board recommendations, the first recovery attempt began with carrier detection by the DSN on August 21st, through September 23, 2016.
 At a spacecraft range of ~2 AU, the observatory was found to be rotating slowly about its principal axis of inertia for which the uncontrolled attitude allowed some solar array input and continuous uplink and downlink communications on the LGA at emergency data rates.
 Over the next 22 continuous days, significant obstacles to recovery were overcome with a collaborative effort of the JHU/APL engineering team, NASA GSFC, DSN, FDF, SSMO scheduling, and Mission Operations teams.
-This consisted of: - Reliably commanding a rotating spacecraft with uncontrolled attitude at a distance of 2 AU - How to power on the spacecraft that was never designed to be off without collapsing the battery voltage - Acquiring telemetry at 35 bps from a spacecraft that is rotating with an uncontrolled attitude - Warming a frozen propulsion subsystem with a degraded battery and limited solar array input with an uncontrolled attitude - Configuring, loading, and verifying EA, C&DH, and G&C parameters and macros with very limited telemetry - Conducting an autonomous momentum dump in the blind and transitioning to C&DH standby mode and successfully receiving telemetry on the HGA indicating star tracker lock and decreasing system momentum.
+This consisted of:

+- Reliably commanding a rotating spacecraft with uncontrolled attitude at a distance of 2 AU - How to power on the spacecraft that was never designed to be off without collapsing the battery voltage - Acquiring telemetry at 35 bps from a spacecraft that is rotating with an uncontrolled attitude - Warming a frozen propulsion subsystem with a degraded battery and limited solar array input with an uncontrolled attitude - Configuring, loading, and verifying EA, C&DH, and G&C parameters and macros with very limited telemetry - Conducting an autonomous momentum dump in the blind and transitioning to C&DH standby mode and successfully receiving telemetry on the HGA indicating star tracker lock and decreasing system momentum.

 However, system momentum level remained above the threshold for re-establishing attitude control with the reaction wheels.
-Due to the uncontrolled attitude, communication degraded and the last detection of the carrier was on September $23^{\rm rd}$.
+Due to the uncontrolled attitude, communication degraded and the last detection of the carrier was on September 23rd.